Becoming a Mechanic or Automotive Technician in Delaware

 The work that auto mechanics, diesel mechanics and body and collision repairers do is often difficult and requires a lot of skill and physical labor.
 The salaries in this profession reflect that, even for those just beginning their careers.
 The more training a mechanic has, as well as experience and any certifications, the higher the salary may be.

 The most recent BLS data, which is from May 2021, states that auto mechanics in Delaware make $23.05 an hour or $47,940 yearly.
 Those in the highest tenth percentile can make as much as $65,430.
 Auto body and collision repairers earn $20.06 hourly and $41,730 yearly.
 While auto mechanics are the most employed in this field in Delaware, diesel mechanics are the top earners, making $23.81 an hour, or $49,520 a year, with the potential to make up to $64,510 a year.

 Salaries in Delaware by Occupation

 |Automotive Glass Installers and Repairers||**||$18,23||$37,920||$28,470|

 |Bus and Truck Mechanics and Diesel Engine Specialists||580||$23,27||$48,390||$35,720|

 |Region||Total Employed||Mean Hourly Wage||Mean Annual Salary|

-Auto Mechanic Programs and ASE Certification in Delaware
+ASE Certification and Auto Mechanic Schools in Delaware

 Since Delaware is a smaller state, there are only a handful of secondary and post-secondary automotive technician training programs in the state.
 However, the quality of education provided is no different than that of larger states, as all of these programs prepare students for further certification through Automotive Service Excellence (ASE).